Glacial Drumlin State Trail: Sullivan to Wales

 Charlotte is buried in Hoffman Cemetery in Rome.
 She was born in 1809 in Massachusetts and died in 1884.
 Her first husband, Henry Newcomb Quiner, died in a shipwreck on Lake Michigan in 1844.
 In 1849, Charlotte married Frederick Holbrook.

 After crossing under Highland Drive, the trail bends slightly to the south and continues through forests to Indian Point Road.
-Just over a mile from Indian Point Road, the view opens up to a broad expanse of vast fields to the south and marshland to the north.
+A short distance east of Indian Point Road, Glacier Drumlin State Trail departs Jefferson County and enters Waukesha County.
+No signs mark the border, but the landscape there opens up to a broad expanse of marshland.

 Where the land opens up, the trail passes into Waukesha County from Jefferson County.
 The Bark River comes into view, and flows alongside the trail for the next 1.7 miles.
 This Rock River tributary has a clear, sandy bottom.
 It begins by Richfield at Bark Lake, and flows southwestwardly, crossing the trail on an open expanse of land.

-The sound of racing engines may be heard on this trail segment, especially on weekends.
-The noise is from the Badger Kart Club-Wolf Paving Raceway, visible to the south of the trail.
-Raceway admission is free, and spectators may see professional-level go-kart racing here, with vehicles running over 60 miles an hour.
+Racing engines may be heard in this section, especially on weekends.
+The noise is from Badger Kart Club-Wolf Paving Raceway, south of the trail.
+Raceway admission is free, and spectators see professional go-kart racing, with vehicles running over 60 miles an hour.

-East of Dousman, the trail passes scenic 14-acre Spring Lake.
-It then arrives at Wisconsin State Highway 67.
-The trail heads left (north) along the highway for a short distance before crossing it.
+Leaving Dousman on the Glacial Drumlin State Trail and going east, the trail passes scenic, 14-acre Spring Lake.
+The path then arrives at Wisconsin State Highway 67.
+The trail turns left (north) along the highway for a short distance before crossing it.
 There are no crossing lights at the intersection, so cyclists should use caution when traversing the busy highway.

 For the next 1.6 miles, the Glacial-Drumlin State Trail digresses to the north.
 It travels adjacent to Wisconsin State Highway 67 and then east along U.S. Highway 18.
 It finally turns south again before continuing back east on its original trajectory.
 The trail passes a series of small hills, and skirts a large farm field in this section.